xpcoffee/transaction-db-tools/README.md

 # Transaction Database Tools

-These are utilites to work with a DB of transactions.
+These are utilities to work with a DB of transactions.
 This README serves as a playbook.

 Related resources: